I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

-She forced me to write that proverb repeatedly on the chalkboard after class, after falling asleep and mooning a crossing guard.
-I can still hear the screeching of the chalkboard and feel the scratchy chalk in my hands.
+She forced me to write that proverb repeatedly on the chalkboard after class.
+I can still hear the screeching of the chalkboard.
+I can still feel the scratchy chalk in my hands.

-After the third time I got in trouble, my parents had to pull me out of St. Agnes.
+I got in trouble a third time.
+My parents had to pull me out of St. Agnes.

 “You’re going to public schools from now on,” my mother said.

 My social studies teacher, Ms. Shoebill, began to kiss Ms. Bates in her Jeep one morning.
 It was of all places in the faculty parking lot.
 It would’ve cost them their jobs if anyone found out.
-When they opened their doors, I started peddling past the football stadium on my BMX and buried the secret in my gut.
-Any time Ms. Shoebill glanced my way, I would clench my stomach.
+When they opened their doors, I started peddling past the football stadium on my BMX.
+I buried the secret in my gut.
+I would clench my stomach any time Ms. Shoebill looked my way.

-Each day, I looked for them on the campus, like a birdwatcher to a rare species under a narrator’s gentle voice:
+Each day, I looked for them on the campus.
+I was like a birdwatcher to a rare species under a narrator’s gentle voice:

 The social studies teacher sits under a sycamore tree for lunchtime.
 She snacks on apples and saltine crackers while absorbing a paperback before she retreats to her pedagogical habitat.
 She assigns her pupils a quiet study session during class and grades papers to the songs of 10,000 Maniacs.
 Once the workday is complete, she coaches girls’ softball.

-For her lessons, Ms. Shoebill hammered the students with dates dates dates: the date of the Versailles Treaty, the date when George Washington crossed the Potomac, the date when Lincoln’s brains fell into his popcorn.
+For her lessons, Ms. Shoebill hammered the students with dates dates dates.
+We had to memorize the date of the Versailles Treaty, the date when Washington crossed the Potomac, the date when Lincoln’s brains fell into his popcorn.

 One day, she surprised her students with an oral quiz.